-{ It is generally accepted that radio relics are the result of synchrotron emission from shock-accelerated electrons.
-Current models, however, are still unable to explain several aspects of their formation.
+\abstract { It is generally accepted that radio relics are the result of synchrotron emission from shock-accelerated electrons.
+However, current models are still unable to explain several aspects of their formation.
 In this paper, we focus on three outstanding problems: i) Mach number estimates derived from radio data do not agree with those derived from X-ray data, ii) cooling length arguments imply a magnetic field that is at least an order of magnitude larger than the surrounding intracluster medium (ICM), and iii) spectral index variations do not agree with standard cooling models.
-We use a hybrid approach to solve these problems; first identifying typical shock conditions in cosmological simulations and then using these to inform idealized shock-tube simulations, which can be run with substantially higher resolution.
-We post-process our simulations with the cosmic ray electron spectra code \textsc{CREST} and the emission code \textsc{CRAYON+}, allowing us to generate mock observables ab-initio.
-We identify that upon running into an accretion shock, merger shocks generate a dense, shock-compressed sheet, which, in turn, runs into upstream density fluctuations in pressure equilibrium.
-This mechanism directly gives rise to solutions to the three aforementioned problems: density fluctuations lead to a distribution of Mach numbers forming at the shock-front.
+We used a hybrid approach to solve these problems; we first identified typical shock conditions in cosmological simulations and then used these to inform idealised shock-tube simulations, which can be run with a substantially higher resolution.
+We post-processed our simulations with the cosmic ray electron spectra code \textsc{Crest} and the emission code \textsc{Crayon+}, which allowed us to generate mock observables ab-initio.
+We observed that, upon running into an accretion shock, merger shocks generate a dense, shock-compressed sheet, which in turn runs into upstream density fluctuations.
+This mechanism directly gives rise to solutions to the three aforementioned problems: density fluctuations lead to a distribution of Mach numbers forming at the shock front.
 This flattens cosmic ray electron spectra, thereby biasing radio-derived Mach number estimates to higher values.
 We show that such estimates are particularly inaccurate in weaker shocks ($\mathcal{M} \lesssim 2$).
-Secondly, the density sheet becomes Rayleigh-Taylor unstable at the contact discontinuity, causing turbulence and additional compression downstream.
+Secondly, the density sheet becomes Rayleigh-Taylor unstable at the contact discontinuity, which causes turbulence and additional compression downstream.
 This amplifies the magnetic field from ICM-like conditions up to $\upmu$G levels.
 We show that synchrotron-based measurements are strongly biased by the tail of the distribution here too.
-Finally, the same instability also breaks the common assumption that matter is advected at the post-shock velocity downstream, thus invalidating laminar-flow based cooling models. }
+Finally, the same instability also breaks the common assumption that matter is advected at the post-shock velocity downstream, thus invalidating laminar-flow-based cooling models. }

 \keywords{instabilities -- magnetohydrodynamics (MHD) -- radiation mechanisms: non-thermal -- shock waves -- methods: numerical -- galaxies: clusters: general}